imahiro-t/chatwork-tool-extension/README.md

   - (bow)
 - Insert To tag on click user icon with Shift key

+### 1.5.0

+- ✨ Enable to select To address with @ operation
+- ✨ Decorate message for easy tag identification
+- 💄 show emoji menu in message to task

 ### 1.4.0

 - ✨ Enable to insert custom emojis to task field